geoblock/Astromifs/README.md

-# Astromif
+# Astromifs
-Astronomical Myths &amp; Legends for Constellations
+Astronomical Myths &amp; Legends for skycultures of constellations